top of page

 Heritage, Place & Identity

-Exhibitions & Creative Legacy
+Exhibitions & Creativity Legacy

 Some projects grow quietly.
 Others shine on national stages.
 This work showcased how community-rooted textile practice can contribute to wider cultural legacy and civic pride.